Calendar house: United Kingdom and Ireland

-Europe
+Continental Europe

 The architectural programme of Schloss Eggenberg in Graz, Austria is based on strict number symbolism.
 The calendar theme was extremely topical: Schloss Eggenberg was built during the period of the great calendar dispute, which had started at the beginning of the Gregorian calendar reform in 1582 and not yet come to an end.
 The architecture of the palace is an expression of the values of the time.
 There are 365 outside windows, which correspond to the days of the year.
 Each floor consists of 31 rooms, which correspond to the days of the longest months.
 The 24 hours of the day correspond to the circle of 24 state rooms, 12 on each side of the symmetrical axis, which separates the palace into two corresponding halves, 12 hours for the day and 12 hours for the night.
 The 24 rooms have a total of 52 windows for the weeks or the amount of Sundays in the year.
 Adding the 8 windows in the Planetary Room, gives the number 60 which stands for the number of seconds or minutes.
 There are even 52 doors in the Bel Étage.
 In the Planetary Room itself, there are the 7 days of the week and the 12 months of the year.
 And even the park wall has 12 doors opening towards the outside, seven of which face towards the city.

 Grad Castle in the north-western Goričko region of Slovenia, with its 365 rooms, is a Central European example of a calendar house.